nprapps/book-concierge/README.md

 Neither of these tasks will return information for all of the books on the list.
 The Books team will need to fill in what's missing and validate what's returned.

-* ``grunt content catalog scrape --year=2021`` - Scrapes book metadata for 2021 from various endpoints (including Goodreads and iTunes)
 * ``grunt content catalog amazon --year=2021`` - Pull ISBN, cover and image information
+* ``grunt content catalog scrape --year=2021`` - Scrape book IDs for Goodreads and iTunes (run the `amazon` task first and link up the scratch sheets so you have the ISBNs to work with)

 **Book covers**